Setting Up Automated Transactional Emails on Your Own Server

 Sending Transactional Emails from PHP

-The PHP mail function hands an email to the local mail transfer agent.
-Configure it correctly so the email has proper sender information and headers that passing spam filters.
+The PHP mail function submits emails to the local mail transfer agent.
+Configuring it correctly ensures messages have proper headers that pass spam filters and reach the recipient's inbox.

 $subject = "Enquiry confirmation";